TorGuard Review 2025: Does It Provide Security and Speed?

 VPN protocol

-TorGuard also supports other protocols, such as WireGuard, IKEv2, Stunnel.
+TorGuard also supports other protocols, such as WireGuard, IKEv2, and Stunnel.
 These protocols are also secure and provide users with a reliable connection.

 For those needing an extra layer of security, OpenVPN with AES-256-SHA256 encryption is available.
 This provides the highest levels of security and privacy.

-TorGuard VPN test results
+TorGuard test results

 We ran a series of speed tests to evaluate TorGuard VPN performance and check their servers’ reliability.
 We also tested their connection security by monitoring their no-logs policy.